CharlieThomasHarrison/Project_4_BattleTanksV2/README.md

 * BT32: final Commit of turret Roation cleaned up code and chnage tick on TankAimingComponent
 * BT33: Added Projectile C++ class and fireing abilty to Tank C++ classs resulting in print to log
 * BT34: Basic spawning of projectile at the end of Barrel
+* BT35: Projectile Movement Components added to projectile class/BP and Tank now fireing Projectile at launch speed

+* BT36: Makeing AI Tanks fire added Fireing to all tanks aswell as reload timer and can fire bool

+* BT37: EditAnywhere vs EditDefaultsOnly Chnaged over code from EditAnywhere to EditDefaultsonly as default
+* BT38: Removed collision from Barrel & Turret and added new box collision To TankBP

+* BT39: Setup Track Throttles made TankTrack C++ class and added it TankBP/ Printed out to log Player controller input

+* BT40: ApplyForceAtLocation() in Action added Force to the loction of Each track allowing tank to move but cant as friction in game is to high